Taste the bounty of nature! Nozawaonsenmura, Nagano Prefecture

 Ogama

 It is designated as a natural monument of the village.
 The name comes from the fact that in the past, people soaked the hemp they harvested in a pool of < Asagama>hot water to make the skins easier to peel.
 Today, it is used by villagers to boil vegetables, wild vegetables, and eggs, and is called the kitchen of Nozawa Onsen.
-This < Asagama>has five hot water puddles (cauldron, boiling pot, round pot, bamboo-shin pot, and lower pot), each of which has a different temperature, so they are used for boiling vegetables, eggs, etc., depending on the temperature.
+This < Asagama>has five hot water puddles (cauldron, boiling pot, round pot, bamboo-shin pot, and lower pot), each of which has a different temperature, so they are used differently for boiling vegetables and eggs, depending on the temperature.

 Please note that although < Asagama>can be viewed freely from the outside, only a limited number of people are allowed to enter for the purpose of preventing danger and for management and operation.
 You can make onsen egg at some of the out-spa baths and at the mini onsen square "Yurari".
 Eggs can be purchased at stores in the hot spring resort area.